ixaxaar/monoid.space/Types/product.lagda.md

 # Co-product types

-Co-products, also called as "sum" types can be thought of as a disjoint uinon of two objects.
+A "disjoint union" `𝕌` of `X` and `Y` has the property that every element of `𝕌` either maps to an element of `X` or `Y` but not both.
+Co-products, also called as "sum" types can be thought of as a disjoint union of two objects.

 Mathematically, an object `X ⋃ Y` is a co-product of objects `X` and `Y` if,

-1. There exists two functions `inj_₁` and `inj₂` such that:
+1. There exists two functions `inj₁` and `inj₂` such that:
 ```haskell
 inj₁ : {A B : Set} → A → (A ∪ B)
 a = (a ∪ b)